 [not available 2013-14]

-The DMH Wellness Center is located in Forsyth, Illinois (approximately 45 miles from Bloomington-Normal).
+The DMH Wellness Center is located in Forsyth, Ill. (approximately 45 miles from Bloomington-Normal).
 Practicum students at this placement work in the Adult Weight Management (AWM) facility.
 The majority of AWM clients come to the Wellness Center looking to lose a significant amount of weight (40 pounds or more).
 Students conduct assessments with the clients in order to determine appropriate fitness for the program.
 Many DMH clients struggle with interpersonal relationships, depression, anxiety, low self-confidence, food addiction, and other mental health issues that contribute to their overeating and weight problems.
 The majority of the counseling work is conducted in individual sessions, helping clients to work through their deeper issues and problems.
 The placement also includes opportunities to run a support group, teach psycho-educational classes, make community presentations related to psychology and wellness, and work closely with Dietitians, Exercise Specialists, and medical staff.
 The Wellness Center staff members strive to assist clients with making an overall positive lifestyle change.

-This county mental health center in Clinton, Illinois (approximately 35 miles from Bloomington-Normal) has been a regular placement for a number of years.
+This county mental health center in Clinton, Ill. (approximately 35 miles from Bloomington-Normal) has been a regular placement for a number of years.
 Practicum students completing placements at this agency typically are involved in a full range of activities associated with this comprehensive community mental health center.
 Students provide individual, group, and family therapy to clients representing diverse backgrounds, broad age ranges (children, adolescents, and adults), and a wide range of presenting concerns and diagnostic categories.
 Other responsibilities include conducting intake interviews and involvement in crisis intervention counseling – practicum students may be on-call a few days a month and may be called upon to assess individuals either at an area hospital or over the phone.

-HBHC is a county mental health center located in Decatur, Illinois (approximately 50 miles from Bloomington-Normal).
+HBHC is a county mental health center located in Decatur, Ill. (approximately 50 miles from Bloomington-Normal).
 This center provides comprehensive community-based services through 33 separate program areas, focusing on providing mental health and addiction services.
 Practicum students may be involved in placements in a variety of program areas, and individual placements may be tailored to students’ particular areas of interest.
 Students typically work with clients representing a wide range of ages (children, adolescents, and adults), presenting concerns, and diagnostic categories.
 Representative practicum placements at HBHC would involve providing both individual and group therapy on an outpatient basis, conducting outpatient assessments, and providing services through the residential treatment facility for individuals dealing with substance abuse issues.

-The Livingston County mental health agency in Pontiac, Illinois (approximately 40 miles from Bloomington-Normal) is another of our regular second-year placements.
+The Livingston County mental health agency in Pontiac, Ill. (approximately 40 miles from Bloomington-Normal) is another of our regular second-year placements.
 This comprehensive community mental health center provides a wide range of prevention, education, treatment, and aftercare services.
 Through the Mental Health department, students provide individual and family counseling to clients of all ages (children, adolescents, and adults), conduct assessments, create individualized treatment plans, and work with clientele with a wide range of presenting concerns and diagnoses.
 Opportunities also exist to observe crisis calls, typically at the local hospital and jail.

-This county mental health center provides services for clients in Springfield and surrounding counties.
+This county mental health center provides services for clients in Springfield, Ill. and surrounding counties.
 A branch of Mental Health Centers of Central Illinois (MHCCI), students complete this placement at the center located in Springfield, Illinois (approximately 60 miles from Bloomington-Normal).
 Practicum students primarily are involved in the adult outpatient services, conducting assessments and providing counseling for individuals with serious and persistent mental illnesses.
 It is typical for practicum students to have a case load of up to 30 clients, who generally are being treated for mood disorders, anxiety disorders, thought disorders, and personality disorders.
 The agency offers integrated treatment with psychiatrists, nurses, and caseworkers, providing ample opportunity for practicum students to collaborate with a variety of treatment professionals.
 Opportunities also exist for students to gain experience with crisis intervention services and involvement in emergency room services at the adjacent hospital.
 Similar experiences providing services for children and adolescents are available through the practicum placement at The Children's Center, a division of MHCCI also located in Springfield.